kobinarth-panchalingam/Food-Order-App/README.md

 We initially tried using a WhatsApp group, but it was messy and didn't work well.
 So, I decided to build this web app to make our lives easier.
 It's all about creating a smooth and hassle-free way to make food orders together.

 With the app, we can easily make a list of what each of us wants to order.
 Once we've got our order together, we can quickly place it with services like PickMe.
-And the best part?
-The app also links up with Splitwise, automatically splitting the bill between us.
+And the best part is the app also links up with Splitwise, automatically splitting the bill between us.
 It's a real time-saver!

 ## Table of Contents